 ☐ Before charging a fee for any school activity, item or event, discuss your plan with an Administrator.
-State laws and district policies are very strict concerning fund raising in public schools. ☐ Far in advance, request a cash box and any necessary documents that will be needed for your event with Kristi Davidson. ☐ After sales are done for the day, count all money, and fill out an Activity cash report. ☐ The Activity cash report and all money MUST be turned in to Kristi Davidson daily! ☐ Checks must be made payable to Forest View Elementary. ☐ It is ILLEGAL to give cash back if a check is written for more than the amount required. □ NEVER cash a check outright.
+State laws and district policies are very strict concerning fund raising in public schools. ☐ Far in advance, request a cash box and any necessary documents that will be needed for your event with the Office Manager. ☐ After sales are done for the day, count all money, and fill out an Activity cash report. ☐ The Activity cash report and all money MUST be turned in to the Office Manager daily! ☐ Checks must be made payable to Forest View Elementary. ☐ It is ILLEGAL to give cash back if a check is written for more than the amount required. □ NEVER cash a check outright.

-Collecting Money from Students
+Collecting Money From Students